RAMP x GLADSTONE | TORONTO THE GOOD

 It doesn’t happen in an instant, but rather through gradual actions that build momentum towards creating the society we all want to see.
 Every single day, we have the power to purposefully choose how we work, how we live, what we buy, and how we interact with one another.
 It’s why we became a Certified B Corporation and joined over 2600 companies around the world that are using business as a force for good.
 Together we form a movement that makes a collective impact to solve our generation’s social and environmental challenges (and we’re audited to prove it).

-This March is B Corp month and to celebrate, we’ve partnered with fellow B Corp, The Gladstone Hotel.
+It’s B Corp month and to celebrate, we’ve partnered with fellow B Corp, The Gladstone Hotel.

 Every two weeks, The Gladstone x Ramp will bring you Toronto The Good.
 On our blog, we’ll share thoughtful conversations and meaningful stories about important issues and we’ll shine a light on the people who are making Toronto more inclusive, creative, innovative, accessible, and good because the city needs more good stories.